 As you head up to the basement (yes, I said up, remember the house is upside down) you experience a glow in the dark indoor ropes course, laser tag, laser obstacle course, and video games.
 The video games and obstacle course cost extra.
 Be sure to bring closed towed shoes for the ropes course.

 What amazed me the most was how much fun my teenagers had.
 They can be pretty jaded, especially when it comes to Orlando area attractions – see above about cheap and cheesy!
+However, they thought the upside down house in Orlando was a lot of fun.
+They enjoyed the challenges and interactive elements..

 The Comedy Magic Show